amirelemam/sample-bank-webapp/README.md

 You can run all services with docker-compose
 `$ docker-compose up --build`
-After all services are up, go to each service to create and populate the tables on the database
+After all services are up, go to each service and populate the tables on the database (routes on Postman)

 ## Backend